Configuring Apache HTTP Reverse-Proxy

 $ sudo systemctl restart httpd

-Check the access your OpenKM installation from http://openkm.your-domain.com/.
+Check access to your OpenKM installation at http://openkm.your-domain.com/.

 Another advantage of using Apache is that you can log OpenKM access and generate web statistics.